snabbco/snabb/src/apps/ipfix/README.md

 *Optional*.
 Initial size of flow tables, in terms of number of flows.
 The default is 20000.

+— Key **scan_time**

+*Optional*.
+The flow cache for every configured template is scanned continously to check for entries eligible for export based on the **idle_timeout** and **active_timeout** parameters.
+The **scan_time** determines the interval in seconds that a scan of the entire flow cache will take.
+The implementation uses a token bucket mechanism by which access to the tables is distributed evenly over the time interval.
+The default is 10 seconds.

 — Key **template_refresh_interval**

 *Optional*.
 Period at which to send template records over UDP.
 The